juhofriman/cybersecuritybase-project-2/README.md

 ```
 ## First succesfull exploit

 Here's brief instructions on how to use metasploit framework.
+At this time, snort was not installed, as I just wanted to first learn how to use metasploit.

 ```
 fizzzzz: msfconsole